Gingerbolt/Portfolio-Project/README.md

 ## Description

-_This is a portfolio crafted as a showcase for the skills learned through one week of study.
+_This is a portfolio crafted as a showcase for the skills learned through the first week of study.
 The first step of many.
 Intended for hosting on git hub's gh-pages service_

 ## Setup/Installation Requirements